mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 > *She's in her late thirties, scars on her face and hands telling stories of battles won.
 When she notices you approaching, she calls a halt to the drill and approaches with the economical movements of a career warrior.*

 **Thalia's Greeting (Direct, Professional):**
 > *"You're the heroes from Silverpine.
 I've heard reports.
 Stopped a cult, exposed an Unbound operation, survived Raven's Keep.
 Impressive.
-I'm Captain Thalia Lightbringer, Fourth Company of the Iron Council, sworn to Auriel.
+I'm Captain Thalia Lightbringer, Fourth Company of the Iron Council, sworn to Aethor.
 If you're here for blessings, the clerics are inside.
 If you're here for soldiers, you've found the right person.
 Speak plainly—what do you need?"*

 ---